d-turner/fullstack-app-with-react-redux/README.md

 ### Testing

 Jest is used as the testing framework as recommended by React.
-For testing it is recommended to use 'deep-freeze' on objects that are passed to reducers.
+For testing it is recommended to use [deep-freeze](https://www.npmjs.com/package/deep-freeze) on objects that are passed to reducers.
 This ensures that objects don't get mutated and the reducers are pure functions.

 ### Building and Deploying